 While Maryland’s Department of Natural Resources is investigating methods of controlling the spread and abundance of these fish, there is a way that we can help right now.
 And it’s an easy tried-and-true method that’s worked for centuries—eat them!
 Often compared to the taste of striped bass, these illegally introduced invasive species are not only edible but delicious!

 Even with increased fishing pressure, these tasty fish are not only fun and easy to catch but also to cook.
-Click these links to learn an easy 6 Ingredient Catfish Recipe, or watch the video.
+Try these tasty fish on the menu at one of the many Maryland restaurants.
+Or catch and cook at home with this easy 6 Ingredient Catfish Recipe, or watch the video.
 You can find more recipes here and here.

 Get Ready for Your Next Fishing Outing

 In need of additional information, inspiration, or a preview of what Maryland has to offer?
-Check out Fish & Hunt Maryland’s latest articles written by fellow sportsmen and women and local partners.
+Check out Fish & Hunt Maryland's latest articles written by fellow anglers and local partners.

 Be sure to acquire your license from the Maryland Department of Natural Resources if you plan on heading out on your own, charter passengers are covered by the captain's license.

-Visit our Planning Resources page for information on fishing charters and guides, lodging options, marinas, retailers, and more.
-And if you’re up for a quick getaway, be sure to check out Visit Maryland’s page for information on places to stay and things to do when you’ve caught your fill.
+Visit our Planning Resources page for information on fishing charters, guides, lodging options, marinas, retailers and more.
+And if you're up for a quick getaway, check our Visit Maryland for places to stay and things to do once you've caught your fill!